 – When any suffix APS NAL units are present in a PU, they shall follow the last VCL NAL unit of the PU.

 – When an EOS NAL unit is present in a PU, it shall be the last NAL unit among all NAL units within the PU other than other EOS NAL units (when present) or an EOB NAL unit (when present).

+– When a REQ_SEI_NUT NAL unit is present, the immediately following PREFIX_SEI_NUT or SUFFIX_SEI_NUT is considered as essential for the application.

 Acknowledgements